-The source of water for the District is groundwater pumped from the eight (8) wells located throughout the community that are drilled into the Magohty aquifer beneath Long Island, as shown on the adjacent figure.
-Generally, the water quality of the aquifer is good-toexcellent, although there are localized areas of contamination.
+The source of water for the District is groundwater that is pumped from nine (9) wells, however only eight (8) of these wells are used for production to the distribution system, located throughout the community that are drilled into the Magothy aquifer beneath Long Island, as shown on the adjacent figure.
+Generally, the water quality of the aquifer is marginal and there are localized areas of contamination.
+Well No. 4-1 is voluntarily held in reserve due to elevated radium levels near the drinking water standard.